Heavy police presence as hundreds gather in Ottawa for day 2 of ‘Rolling Thunder’

 Bell says police sent a message to protesters planning to occupy the streets.

-“People are now, very clear that we have zero tolerance for any occupation of our streets, we have zero tolerance for any occupation of our streets,” Bell said.
+“People are now, very clear that we have zero tolerance for any occupation of our streets,” Bell said.
 “We have zero tolerance for any sort of criminal, traffic of bylaw infractions and we will enforce them.”

 Several tow trucks were parked through the downtown core Saturday morning to tow any vehicles violating the no-stopping, no-parking rules in the exclusion zone.